-But I’m also Korean, so my family adheres to some of the Korean traditions associated with the new year.
+But my Korean family adheres to some of the Korean traditions associated with the new year.
 When I was little, my sisters and I would very begrudgingly don our hahn-boks, traditional Korean dresses, and do seh-beh.
 I hated it.
 The dresses were stiff and itchy and very uncomfortable.
 After a while, they got too small, but a hahn-bok isn’t something you can pick up in the next size up at Macy’s.
 They are always custom-made in Korea, and Mom brought them back only when she went to visit Korea.

 My parents sat on the couch, and each of us in turn would pay our respects by kneeling down and taking a deep bow – so deep, our foreheads touched the floor at my parents’ feet.
 "Seh-hae-bohk mah-nee bah-duh-sae-yuh” is the wish for prosperity and good fortune.
 America puts very little emphasis on ceremony and tradition, so I thought all of this was ridiculous.

-Why dduk-gook is important for the new year, not even my mom knows.
+Of course, I tolerated it, since part of the tradition is exchanging gifts, and as a child, I received seh-beh dohn – money.
+After we bowed, my mom pulled a little roll of cash out of her sleeve and handed it to each of us.
+I would just snatch it from her, run to my room to change out of the horrible hahm-bohk and stash my cash away.
+Greedy spoiled little brat.
+Then we’d eat the traditional Korean new year food, dduk-gook, a brothy soup (gook) with small rice cakes (dduk).Why dduk-gook is important for the new year, not even my mom knows.
 I just know that we’ve always eaten it.
 With almost everything available pre-marinated, pre-made, or pre-cooked at the Korean market, my mother doesn’t have to cook anything these days.
 And though dduk gook isn’t as complicated as other Korean dishes, she always spends time making the dduk gook from scratch.
 It has a rich chicken broth base that thickens slightly with the addition of the rice cakes.
 These aren’t what we know as styrofoam Quaker rice cakes for dieters.
 They are more like dumplings or pasta, made from rice flour, and are equivalent to Japanese mochi.
 To make it into a meal, Mom adds gogi mahn-doo (beef wontons), a swirl of beaten eggs, and green onions for color.
 Of course, she makes mine special for me – vegetable wontons and egg whites only.

 This year, I missed the traditional seh-beh on Day 1.
 I was off whirling around downtown LA with a 72 hour hazy buzz.
 But my Mom still called me, asked me to be careful, not to drink too much, and said that even if I’d be a day late, my dduk gook was waiting for me.
 And my seh-beh dohn, too.
 Honestly, the seh-beh dohn is really a tradition for children, but I guess to Mom, I’m always a child.
 I'm still a little hungover, and maybe that's why we serve dduk gook on New Year's Day - to cure a wicked hangover.